 The purpose of Binghamton University's Course Reserves department is to aid instructors in delivering course-related materials to students.
-These materials are added to the Reserves collection at the request of Binghamton University instructors.
-The Reserves collection consists of both physical and electronic items: "electronic reserves"

-refers to items that are uploaded to myCourses by Reserves staff, and "physical reserves" refers to items that are circulated out of the Newcomb Reading Room and the University Downtown Center.
-Each item in the physical Reserves collection may be checked out for one the following loan periods (dependent upon material type and the requesting instructor's preference): 2 hour, 3 hour, or Next Day.
+These materials are added to the Reserves Collection at the request of Binghamton University instructors.
+The Reserves Collection consists of both physical and electronic items: "electronic reserves" refers to items that are uploaded to myCourses by Reserves staff, and "physical reserves" refers to items that are circulated out of the Newcomb Reading Room and the UDC Library.
+Each item in the physical Reserves Collection may be checked out for one the following loan periods (dependent upon material type and the requesting instructor's preference): 2 hour, 3 hour, or Next Day.
 Materials are circulated in accordance with the fair use provisions of the United States Copyright Act of 1976.
 The principle of "fair use" is established in 17 USC Section 107.
-According to this principle, the reproduction of copyrighted works for certain limited, educational purposes does not constitute copyright infringement.
+According to this principle, the reproduction of copyright dworks for certain limited, educational purposes does not constitute copyright infringement.

-The following guidelines have been established to ensure the efficient processing of reserve requests and to assure conformity with the fair use provisions of the copyright law: https://www.binghamton.edu/libraries/services/eres/reserves_request_form.html.
+The following guidelines have been established to ensure the efficient processing of reserve requests and to assure conformity with the fair use provisions of the copyright law: https://libraryguides.binghamton.edu/reserves/copyright_guidelines.